Vipul999ujawane/PING/README.md

 * Saving Data to a external Format
 * Cookie Maintenance using browser to validate Captcha
 * Custom Number of Results
+* Two Modes of Search : Strict and Lenient
 #### TODO
 * Result Ranking Algorithm